This Time It’s Different!?

 Finally, we analyze if the fundamental investor behavior has changed recently.
 Investors can essentially only make two types of bets: a trend will continue, or a trend will break.
 The former is classic momentum trading or trend following, while the latter is mean-reversion, which includes value investing.

 Momentum dominated the U.S. stock market between 1926 and the 1980s.
 A simple mean-reversion strategy of buying the S&P 500 when it was negative last week, or shorting it when it was positive, would have led to consistent losses.
-Stated differently, short-term momentum worked (try Finominal’s Alpha Analyzer for alpha and contribution analysis).
+Stated differently, short-term momentum worked.

 However, something changed in the 1980s and momentum stopped while mean-reversion started working.
 We believe this structural change (this time it was indeed different) is explained by the shift from retail to professional money management.
 Fund managers tend to have financial models that led to more or less rational buy and sell decisions based on market prices, while retail investors are primarily driven by greed and fear.